Follow the Cataract Patient Journey at Swagel Wootton Eye Institute

 - Understand your options for cataract versus laser cataract surgery.

 - Can you still read, work, drive and live your life?
-You may not need surgery in that case.
+If a interferes with your daily activities, you may need

 Our cataract surgeons in Arizona perform traditional cataract surgery or laser cataract surgery.
 These surgeries are similar in many regards but laser surgery isn’t covered by all insurance carriers and cost more to perform.